PabloTabilo/forex-market-opportunities/README.md

 If the sum of all these values is negative, we can execute a sequence of foreign exchange that can generate a net gain.
 In this case, we can use the Bellman-Ford (BF) algorithm to detect that negative cycle.
 If the cycle sum is negative, we know that we have an arbitrage opportunity.

 Being more explicit with the example:

 $$0.9_{\frac{USD}{EUR}}  \cdot 120_{\frac{EUR}{JPY}} \cdot 0.0092_{\frac{JPY}{USD}} = 0.9936 < 1 \rightarrow \text{no arbitrage opportunity}$$

 using logarithms:

 $$-log(0.9_{\frac{USD}{EUR}})  \cdot -log(120_{\frac{EUR}{JPY}}) \cdot -log(0.0092_{\frac{JPY}{USD}}) = 0.00296 > 0 \rightarrow \text{no arbitrage opportunity}$$

 ## A simple example

 With a simple example, if we start with 100 USD:

 $$100 \text{ USD} \cdot 0.9 = 90 \text{ EUR} \rightarrow 90 \text{ EUR} \cdot 120 = 10800 \text{ JPY} \rightarrow 10800 \cdot 0.0092 = 99.36 \text{ USD}$$

-In the previous example its not advantageble follow this path, but if we change he rates, that can reflect an opportunity on the market:
+In the previous example, it's not advantageous to follow this path.
+But if we change the rates to reflect a market opportunity

 $$100 \text{ USD} \cdot 0.9 = 90 \text{ EUR} \rightarrow 90 \text{ EUR} \cdot 120 = 10800 \text{ JPY} \rightarrow 10800 \cdot 0.0095 = 102.6 \text{ USD} \rightarrow \text{opportunity arbitrage!}$$

 # General Equations
 An arbitrage opportunity exists if: